alexpichel/okb-gatsby/content/posts/2015-09-22--neighborhood-park-watch/index.md

 #### LESSONS LEARNED

 This appears to be a rarity in law enforcement to have a structured program like this.
-It’s a great buy-in for the community and for police partnerships..
+It’s a great buy-in for the community and for police partnerships.